 Yamaha NS-1000 M were not the speakers that I ever considered buying.
 I was aware of them and their legendary status but for some reasons I was always more attracted to British speakers.
 I was fascinated with with Japanese amplifiers from golden era of HiFi, however, the speakers were never something that I have easy fallen in love with.
 This was not until I found a pair of NS1000M for a reasonable amount of money, near the place where I live.
 I ended up with light wallet and very very heavy speakers.

 Please note – usually before reviewing vintage speakers, I recap the crossovers to ensure that capacitors are within manufacturer’s specification.
 On this occasion, even though the capacitors were within the specs, because I was going to keep the speakers, I decided to attempt a recap, to see if audible improvements can be made.
-To start with, I have listened to the speakers as they were (original condition), but as with most of old electronics, I decided to replace electrolytic capacitors in the crossovers with modern film caps of the same values.
-During the recapping I have measured the original electrolytic capacitors and I was very surprised to discover that these were very much within their tolerances and were very good quality indeed.
+To start with, I have listened to the speakers as they were (original condition), but as with most of old electronics, I decided to replace the original capacitors in the crossovers with modern film caps of the same values.
+During the recapping I have measured the original capacitors and I was very surprised to discover that these were very much within their tolerances and were very good quality indeed.
 Following my usual methodical approach, I have only recapped one speaker and left the other one as it was.
-After this I concluded listening tests in mono.
-I discovered that the recap made very little difference to the sound.
-If anything, it just took a little edge of sometimes ‘sharp’ sounding treble.
-I may try to use high end capacitors in the future, but for the purpose of this review I left the speakers recapped with basic film capacitors, as these, to my ears, did not alter the the sound when compared with original crossovers.
+After this I concluded listening tests in mono and discovered that the recap made very little difference to the sound.
+If anything, it just took a little edge of sometimes ‘sharp’ sounding treble but it was borderline of perception.
+For the purpose of this review I left the speakers recapped with basic film capacitors, as these, to my ears, did not alter the the sound when compared with original crossovers.
 If I could turn back the time, I probably would not bother recapping as the original capacitors are of a very good quality.